KeyWorksRW/wxUiEditor/docs/DEV_NOTES.md

 ## wxWidgets libraries

-Abbreviated versions of wxWidgets 3.2 and 3.3 are part of the repository.
-These versions generally only contain source and header files, and they are built with a custom CMakeLists.txt file.
-The default is to build with `wxSnapshot/` which is a subtree of `https://github.com/KeyWorksRW/wxSnapshot.git` which contains a development version of wxWidgets 3.3.
-This is _not_ necessarily a release version of wxWidgets -- it's being used to get Dark mode and UTF8 when building on Windows.

-The `wxWidgets/` directory contains a snapshot of wxWidgets 3.2.
-At some point, it may not be possible to build wxUiEditor with this library, but it will still be available for building the projects in the `tests/` directory.
+The `wxWidgets/` directory contains a snapshot of wxWidgets 3.3.x.
+Note that the setup file used to build this is fairly restritctive, avoiding many sections of the library that aren't used by wxUiEditor.
+This particular build is not intended to be used for anything other than wxUiEditor.

 ## Debug builds